 "Diligent" is not defined in the statute but is clearly more than a cursory inspection.
 Black's Law Dictionary defines diligent to mean "attentive and persistent in doing a thing."
 In addition to "diligent," we must factor in what proceeds diligent, i.e., “reasonably competent" and what follows, "accessible areas."

-.
+Accessible.
 Inspection of "accessible" areas does not mean tearing off roofs and opening walls.
 In my opinion, it means getting onto roofs, going into elevator rooms, opening electrical panels, and opening equipment service panels (such as on boilers) to obtain equipment information.
-A diligent person would do all of the above.
+NOTE: elevated structures are treated differently.